embumila/alx-low_level_programming/0x14-bit_manipulation/README.md

-Get a value of a bit
+Set a value of a bit to 1